mist64/cbmbus_doc/7 JiffyDOS.md

 #### S2: Controller sends the *Go* signal
 ![](docs/cbmbus/jiffydos-15.png =601x131)

 Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the *Go* signal.
 During the transmission of the byte, both lines will be owned by the controller, and the sequence of steps is purely based on timing; there are no ACK signals.
+Refer to the timing tables towards the end of this document for details on when and for how long data has to be put onto the wires.

 The controller may delay this step indefinitely.
 In practice, it will until it has a guaranteed 63 µs time window without interruptions.